KevinGaudin/Cast-TicTacToe-chrome/README.md

 Demonstration of a two-player TicTacToe app for the Chromecast and Chrome browser.

-There is also a TicTacToe sender app available for Android, which shares a common receiver TicTacToe app.
-You can find the source for Android sender in the Android SDK at:
+There is also a TicTacToe sender app available for Android, which shares the same receiver TicTacToe app with this Chrome TicTacToe sender app.
+You can find the source for Android TicTacToe sender in the Android SDK at:

 <SDK_HOME>/extras/google/google_play_services/samples/cast/tictactoe